eugenesimakin/eugenesimakin.github.io/_posts/2020-09-24-writing-bittorrent-client.md

 But, the app written in Go works fine, so I took the peers which receives that app in Go and use them in my app.
 Not ideally, but it worked.

-*Why 99 percent*.
 When I got some good peers to connect to, I fixed a few minor bugs, and the app works fine.
 Still, I couldn't get all 100% of the file.
 Sometimes, it was 99.43%, sometimes - 99.14%.
 So, I've decided to stop working on it for now, because already spent a lot of time on it.